 Gates's carefully packaged nuggets of information are not only easy to understand, but they aim to provide the reader with practical tools to engage with the density of climate change information ...
 What Gates has achieved with his book is something rare in the swelling arena of popular climate literature.
 The Microsoft co-founder turned philanthropist has compiled a solutions-based strategy that is as informed on the commercial realities of scaling new technologies as it is on the environmental consequences of not doing so.

 The most refreshing aspect of this book is its bracing mix of cold-eyed realism and number-crunched optimism ...
 Ultimately [Gates's] book is a primer on how to reorganise the global economy so that innovation focuses on the world's gravest problems.
 It is a powerful reminder that if mankind is to get serious about tackling them, it must do more to harness the one natural resource available in infinite quantity-human ingenuity.

 Gates plots out, in patient, simple prose, a pathway that would allow us to reduce carbon emissions from the current 51 billion tonnes a year to zero by 2050.

-How to Avoid a Climate Disaster by Bill Gates in now available to order in the UK and internationally.
+How to Prevent the Next Pandemic by Bill Gates is now available to pre-order in the UK and internationally.
 Find your local retailer below.